Our approach to responsible business

-By 2025, we’ll support 200,000 financially squeezed and struggling members to become regular savers.
+- We’ll support 200,000 financially squeezed and struggling members to become regular savers.

-This aligns with our commitment to SDG 1 ‘No poverty’.
+This aligns with our commitment to Goal 1: No poverty and 10: Reduced inequalities.

 Champion thriving communities

-This aligns with our commitment to SDGs 10 ‘Reduced inequalities’ and 11 ‘Sustainable cities and communities’.
+This aligns with our commitment to Goal 11: Sustainable cities and consumption.

 Reflect the diversity of our society